 In his free time, Dr. Long enjoys spending quality time with his family and being outdoors.

-Dr. Alexandria Mercer has been a veterinarian at Hillcrest Animal Hospital since 1995.
+Dr. Alexandria Mercer, our Co-Chief of Staff, has been a veterinarian at Hillcrest Animal Hospital since 1995.
 She completed undergraduate studies at the University of Maryland, and veterinary studies at the University of Florida College of Veterinary Medicine.
 Professionally, she is most interested in internal medicine, particularly in the areas of endocrinology, cardiology and nephrology.